Peilonrayz/mm_json/README.rst

 License
 -------

-mm_json is available under the MIT license.
+MM JSON is available under the MIT license.